jwhited02/sql-challenge/README.md

-First, I formed the schemas based off the .csv files given.
-Once I got all of those to run smoothly and in the correct order, I did the queries based off of the solved class activities from the SQL days.
+First, I did the ERD on QuickDBD which helped me come up with the schema.
+I still definitely need to do some work on foreign and primary keys so it took me a while to come up with the correct ones, but hopefully I got it right.
+Then, I formed the schemas based off the diagram and the .csv files given.
+Once I got all of those to run smoothly and in the correct order, I did the queries based off of the solved class activities from the days we worked on SQL.
 Most of them were pretty simple and I didn't have many issues with those.
 To make sure the schema and queries ran smoothly, I used pgAdmin and was finally able to get it to work.
 I had some problems uploading the data to the tables, and it turns out I just needed to upload them in the correct order.
 Once I found out that was the issue I felt pretty dumb, but I am glad it was something as simple as that.